bkkkk/bkkkk.github.io/_posts/2015-11-10-gtd-concepts-the-inbox.md

 In some cases some ideas or content might look interesting at first but later turn out to be useless.
 Like a site that might have relevant information now, but because of a change in plans, the content is no longer relevant.
 Having an inbox allows for these items to be recorded and then later easily discarded without the wasted overhead of organizing it.

-In part II we will look at the idea of breaking things down and tackling the individual pieces, helping you focus and getting more done by avoiding inefficient multitasking.
+In part 2 we will look at the idea of breaking things down and tackling the individual pieces, helping you focus and getting more done by avoiding inefficient multitasking.